abuonom/Piscine/README.md

 ## Descrizione

-La Piscine della 42Rome è un'intensa esperienza di apprendimento di 4 settimane offerta dalla scuola 42.
-Durante questo periodo, gli studenti vengono esposti a una vasta gamma di argomenti informatici e sono sfidati a risolvere numerosi esercizi e progetti.
+La Piscine della 42Rome è un'intensa esperienza di apprendimento di 4 settimane offerta dalla Ecolè42.
+Durante questo periodo, gli studenti vengono esposti a una vasta gamma di argomenti informatici e sono sfidati a risolvere numerosi esercizi e progetti attraverso il peer-to-peer.
 In questa repository, troverai una serie di directory e file che rappresentano il mio percorso durante la Piscine.
 Ogni directory si riferisce a un determinato progetto o esercizio.
-Per non andare contro il regolamento della scuola, sono assenti i subject, ma rimane molto intuitivo capire cosa fa ogni codice.
+Per non andare contro il regolamento della scuola, sono assenti i subject, ma sono presenti le spiegazioni delle funzioni.

 # 42RomaLuiss Piscine

-Welcome to the repository of my experience at 42Roma's Piscine!
+Welcome to the repository of my experience at the 42Roma Piscine!
 In this repository, I have shared my journey and progress during the Piscine phase.
-I completed the Piscine in November 2022, so there might be differences compared to the current Piscines.
+I completed the Piscine in November 2022, so there may be differences from the current Piscines.

 ## Description
-The 42Roma Piscine is an intensive 4-week learning experience offered by 42 school.
-During this period, students are exposed to a wide range of computer science topics and are challenged to solve numerous exercises and projects.
+The 42Rome Piscine is an intense 4-week learning experience offered by Ecolè42.
+During this period, students are exposed to a wide range of computer science topics and are challenged to solve numerous exercises and projects through peer-to-peer collaboration.
 In this repository, you will find a series of directories and files that represent my journey during the Piscine.
 Each directory corresponds to a specific project or exercise.
-In order to comply with the school's regulations, the subjects are not included, but it should be intuitive to understand what each code does.
+To comply with the school's regulations, the subject descriptions are absent, but explanations of the functions are provided.